Mercor AI review (2026): A revolutionary platform or a privacy nightmare?

 Mercor's job posts often boast high hourly rates, anywhere from $25 to over $200, plus the freedom of remote contract work.
 It sounds like the perfect gig.

 But for many who get hired, the reality is a rollercoaster.
-A common theme on review sites like Glassdoor and Trustpilot is the "feast or famine" nature of the work.
+A common theme on review sites like Trustpilot and community forums is the "feast or famine" nature of the work.
 Projects get paused or canceled out of the blue, leaving contractors high and dry.
 People often say communication from management is poor to non-existent, making them feel completely disposable.

 The biggest red flag, though, is the tracking software.
 To log your hours and get paid, Mercor makes you install an app on your computer.
 Users report that this software demands an unnerving level of access, including your camera, microphone, and browser history, all while snapping periodic screenshots of your screen.
 This level of surveillance is a massive privacy invasion and a hard stop for anyone who uses their personal computer for, well, anything else.